-And the closer you can come to not just tolerating, but flat-out adoring your workout, the better your results will be.
-A 2016 study published in the journal Psychology and Health reiterated what many other studies have found: exercise enjoyment is one, if not the best, predictor of how much you actually hit the gym, trail or soccer field.
+An April 2016 study published in the journal Psychology and Health reiterated what many other studies have found: Exercise enjoyment is one (and likely the best) predictor of how much you actually hit the gym, trail or soccer field.

 So if you've always had a pretty "meh" opinion of exercise, how do you find a way to sweat it out that you'll actually enjoy?
 Start with answering these seven expert-approved questions: